Section: Fellowships and Exchanges

 Your application, preferably by e-mail to South.Asian@ed.ac.uk, should include a summary of your academic career (curriculum vitae), TWO references from individuals familiar with your work, and a proposal outlining your interests, and the writing or research that you propose to undertake whilst resident in Edinburgh, including an explanation of why Edinburgh in particular is an appropriate venue for you to pursue this research (eg. listing possible collaborators and relevant library and archival resources).
 References can be sent separately, but preferably again will arrive by e-mail.
 It is important that you and your referees apply to email address South.Asian@ed.ac.uk and to no other.

-Visiting Fellows from Pakistan are funded by the Charles Wallace Pakistan Trust and are hosted by the Centre for South Asian Studies.
-The annual closing date is the end of APRIL, but applications - in any field or discipline within the Humanities and Social Sciences - are welcome at any time of year from September onwards.
+Visiting Fellows from Pakistan are administered by the British Council, funded by the Charles Wallace Pakistan Trust (who make the final selection), and are hosted by the Centre for South Asian Studies.
+The annual closing date is announced each year by the British Council.

-If you wish to apply for this scheme you must submit an email to South.Asian@ed.ac.uk (as with the CW India scheme) including as attachments a summary of your academic career (curriculum vitae) to date, references from individuals familiar with your work, and a proposal outlining your interests, and the writing or research that you propose to undertake whilst resident in Edinburgh.
+If you wish to apply for this scheme, and wish to be hosted in Edinburgh, you will need a letter of invitation.
+To obtain this you must submit an email to South.Asian@ed.ac.uk including as attachments a summary of your academic career (curriculum vitae) to date, references from individuals familiar with your work, and a research proposal outlining your interests, and the writing or research that you would propose to undertake whilst resident in Edinburgh.

 The papers submitted will be examined by a CSAS committee.
-If it is decided that the scholar is sufficiently qualified, the research proposal has merit, that the research proposed is compatible with the interests of Edinburgh staff, and that Edinburgh is a suitable venue for the proposed work, CSAS will then issue a letter confirming that it is willing to support and host the applicant, subject to approval from the CW Pakistan Trust.
+If it is decided that the scholar is sufficiently qualified, the research proposal has merit, that the research proposed is compatible with the interests of Edinburgh staff, and that Edinburgh is a suitable venue for the proposed work, CSAS will then issue a letter confirming that it is willing to support and host the applicant.

-Under this scheme CSAS will assist in arranging accommodation, provide shared office space, and access to the University library and computing facilities, but travel and maintenance costs a provided exclusively by the CW Pakistan Trust according to their terms and conditions.
+If you are successful, CSAS will then assist in arranging accommodation, provide shared office space, and access to the University library and computing facilities.
+However, travel and maintenance costs are provided exclusively by the CW Pakistan Trust according to their terms and conditions.